tuykin/state_machine/README.md

 Consider implementing the following features:

-- Ensure that the definition of the state machine is valid (e.g., only a single initial state, no undefined states in transition definitions).
++ Ensure that the definition of the state machine is valid (e.g., only a single initial state, no undefined states in transition definitions).
-- Raise an error when the event doesn't have any transitions allowed for the current state.
++ Raise an error when the event doesn't have any transitions allowed for the current state.
 - Define callbacks for entering a state, leaving a state or making a particular transition.
-- Check if the event can be triggered (e.g., by calling `#can_walk?`).
++ Check if the event can be triggered (e.g., by calling `#can_walk?`).
 - Define guard clauses for transitions by providing `:when` option to a transition definition.
 It can accept either a lambda, which implements the guard clause, or a symbol, which references the method name.

 Bonus task:
 - Write a script to generate a diagram for the state machine showing states and possible transitions (e.g., using `graphviz` gem).

 TODO:
+- callbacks
+- guards
+- diagram
 - extract state to class
-- add errors
+- extract states_collection to class
+- extract transition to class
 - check if method already defined
-- check if <state>? exists
 - check transitions
+- how to initialize on include?
+- remove TODOs
+- check if event has more than one transitions statements
+- check if event exists
 - wrap to gem
-- how to initialize on include?
-- add check to transits
+- what else should be checked in SM definition?

 QUESTIONS:
 - constructor is being overriden?